When email personalization is done well, it can be a game-changer. When it’s done badly, incorrectly, or not at all, it can be a bridge-burner.

 This means that each prospect receives four emails in total over a period of around 2.5 weeks, unless they respond.
 As soon as a prospect does respond, they are removed from the sequence automatically and do not receive any more automatic emails.

-Personalised Outreach Results
+Personalized Outreach Results

 After cold emailing 12,013 prospects, here were our overall results: